Petone FC

 Petone FC is an association football club in Petone, New Zealand.
 The club provides football for men, women and children.
-The club's men's first team competes in the Men's Central League with the women's first team competing in the Women's Central League.
+The club's men's first team competes in the with the women's first team competing in the Women's Central League.
 The club is based at Memorial Park in the Lower Hutt suburb of Petone.

 History and achievements

 The club is the successor for Petone United, a club founded in 1889 as Petone Wanderers before merging with the Wellington Rowing Club in 1892, competing under the name United until disbandment in 1895.

 The club has won the Chatham Cup three times (1928, 1930, and 1949) and won the Central League title in 1990.

 Petone FC was originally known at Petone Association Football Club, however the club was renamed Petone Soccer Club in 1994.
 In 2009, club management voted to rename the club as Petone Football Club.